open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/target-allocator.md

 ### Do you know if metrics are actually being scraped?

-After you’ve deployed all of your resources to Kubernetes, make sure that the Target Allocator is scraping metrics from your [`ServiceMonitor`](https://prometheus-operator.dev/docs/operator/design/#servicemonitor)(s) or [`PodMonitor`](https://prometheus-operator.dev/docs/user-guides/getting-started/#using-podmonitors)(s).
+After you’ve deployed all of your resources to Kubernetes, make sure that the Target Allocator is discovering scrape targets from your [`ServiceMonitor`](https://prometheus-operator.dev/docs/operator/design/#servicemonitor)(s) or [`PodMonitor`](https://prometheus-operator.dev/docs/user-guides/getting-started/#using-podmonitors)(s).